Chief of Race (CR)

 Be at the mountain to help set the course and to set B-Netting.

-• Gates, drills, wrenches, rakes, shovels, starting equipment, finish equipment (SL) and control fencing needs to be brought up lift from the den.
+- Gates, drills, wrenches, rakes, shovels, starting equipment, finish equipment (SL) and control fencing need to be brought up lift from the den.

-• Depending on assignment given by COC, assist with setup of start, assist with setting of course, assist with placement of B-Netting, assist with setup of finish, assist with placement of control fencing.
+- Depending on the assignment given by CC, assist with the setup of start, assist with the setting of course, assist with placement of B-Netting, assist with the setup of finish, and assist with placement of control fencing.

-• After course set and TD and Referee okay course, the course needs to be dyed (chalk the gate base of the turning poles-the same color for every gate but different colors for each run) and someone needs to do a gate count and number the gates, (this is done by attaching numbered clothes pins to the non-turning gates).
+- After the course is set and the TD and Referee approve the course, the course needs to be dyed (chalk the gate base of the turning poles-the same color for every gate but different colors for each run) and someone needs to do a gate count and number the gates.
 Report to the finish and race secretary with the number of gates and direction changes.

-• Take down after second run includes the racecourse and often all the B-netting on the hill.
+- Break down after the second run includes the racecourse and often all the B-netting on the hill.
 We ask older athletes to help take down netting, younger racers can work in teams with supervision.
 Ultimately we are responsible for leaving the hill clean and ready for the groomers.

 Start crew- Starter, Start Referee, Start Hand-timing, Assistant Starter